 At the end of your second year, you’ll take a one-week seminar to prepare you for the National Council Licensure Examination - Registered Nurse (NCLEX-RN), a national certification standard.
 Aims Community College has a 95% pass rate for the NCLEX-RN, which is 10% higher than the national average.
 After completing your nursing associate degree program, you’ll sit for the exam with confidence and become a certified registered nurse.

-Aims-to-UNC Dual Enrollment Program
+UNC Dual Enrollment Program

 While you complete courses at Aims Community College, you can also earn credit in the University of Northern Colorado School of Nursing.
 Earn credits with more affordable Aims classes while earning a Bachelor of Science in Nursing (BSN) degree.